The overhead storage cabinet of our Ford Transit DIY camper van conversion is full of exciting features!

 - Double-Curvature-Everything.
 (NOTHING is flat in this area: the wall, the ceiling, etc. We wasted a lot of time dealing with this)

 TIME SPENT ON THE JOB: ~40 hours (This is approximate.
 Time has become a vague concept at this point.
-What we can tell is, woodworking takes much longer than we expected to get satisfying results)
+What we can tell you is that woodworking takes much longer than we expected to get satisfying results)

 - Baltic Birch, 3/8″ thick (Bought from our local shop)